Preview v1 contract

 Errors and limits

-Physical devices can be provisioned, offline, rotating, or constrained by policy.
-Clients should handle retryable states explicitly and never assume a requested rack device is immediately available.
+Physical devices can be provisioning, offline, or route-unready.
+Clients should handle retryable states explicitly.

 StatusCodeMeaning